Louis-Aime/calendrical-javascript/README.md

 # calendrical-javascript
 Basic routines in javascript for computations on calendars, including
+ * basic duration units,
  * the Cycle Based Calendar Computation Engine,
  * a week computation engine that emcompasses any architecture of weeks and week numbering, including ISO 8601,
  * a basic conversion tool from iso 8601 date figures to any day counter (Julian Day, Microsoft, Unix-Posix divided by 86400000, etc.) and the reverse,